 ***Do your research. on boating, the canals, and best practices.***

 This is my favorite tip because it can make the biggest difference.
-Use YouTube, Google, and email me if you have questions!
+Use YouTube videos and Google to your advantage.
 If you show up clueless, it probably won’t be a disaster, but it’s best to be prepared.
 Know what it’s like on the canal to the best of your ability by researching beforehand.

 Do try a weekend trip first if you are not sure if a full week is right for you.